srele96/sk-experiments/sandbox/README.md

 The Sandbox is a collection of module and sample units which allow me to do everything I want using C++ and its ecosystem.

+## Problems of globals

+I don't see the future of sandbox alive in the long run.
+One of the pros I had in mind, I don't have to setup dependencies for each sample.
+It is beginning to feel faster to setup a new experiment in C++ experiments than messing around with global dependencies and making them work...
+Investigate.

+- Slow build times.
+I have only four samples and there are 144 dependencies which I have to wait to download and build.
+I don't see it maintainable in the long run.
+- Build breaks.
+All samples depending on dependencies which are globally available...
+If a dependency has specific setup requirements it will create chaos.
+- Using different dependency version.
+Since all samples use global dependencies, version upgrade will be difficult.

 ## Find packages available to `vcpkg`

 [vcpkg.link](https://vcpkg.link/)